Limit Theorems for Fr\'echet Mean Sets: Proofs of the Main Probabilistic Results

-Let us return to the setting of SLLNs for i.i.d. samples, focusing now on the question of when we have a SLLN in some $T_2$ topology.
-It turns out that all of these results will rely on $(X,d)$ having the Heine-Borel property, and so, by Theorem~\ref{thm:Frechet-SLLN-hausdorff}, the almost sure convergence will always be at least as strong as $\uphausdorfftopo$.
-In particular, we will provide various sufficient conditions for almost sure convergence in the topology $\uphausdorfftopo\vee\downkuratowski$, and, by Lemma~\ref{lem:kuratowski-hausdorff-relations}, this is at least as strong as the topology $\kuratowski$.
+In this subsection we return to the setting of SLLNs for i.i.d. samples, focusing now on the question of when we have a SLLN under some ``two-sided'' notion of convergence.
+It turns out that all of these results will rely on $(X,d)$ having the Heine-Borel property, and hence all convergences are bona fide convergences in some topology on $\cpt(X)$.
+By Theorem~\ref{thm:Frechet-SLLN-hausdorff}, the almost sure convergence will always be at least as strong as $\uphausdorfftopo$.
+In particular, we will provide various sufficient conditions for almost sure convergence in the topology $\Fell|_{\cpt(X)}\vee \uphausdorfftopo$, the join of $\uphausdorfftopo$ with the restriction of Fell topology $\Fell$ to $\cpt(X)$; for simplicity let us abuse notation and write $\Fell\vee\uphausdorfftopo$ in place of $\Fell|_{\cpt(X)}\vee\uphausdorfftopo$.
+Of course, this convergence is at least as strong as convergence in $\Fell$ alone.

-We have seen that proving SLLNs (and other limit theorems) in ``upper topologies'' amounts to combining limit theorems for empirical measures with the continuity results of Section~\ref{sec:topology}.
+We have seen that proving SLLNs (and other limit theorems) in ``upper topologies'' amounts to combining limit theorems for empirical measures with the continuity-like results of Section~\ref{sec:topology}.
 In contrast, proving SLLNs for ``lower topologies'' requires more probabilistic and geometric reasoning.
-We begin with an important notion of equivalence in metric measure spaces.
+For the sake of simplicity, we focus on the case of unrestricted and support-restricted Fr\'echet means with $\eta = 0$.
+We begin by introducing a notion of equivalence in metric measure spaces; we do not know if this notion has already been studied in metric geometry or elsewhere.